CFAES Give Today

 Most foods are thermally processed to kill spoilage or pathogenic bacteria, which often diminishes product quality.
 High-pressure processing (HPP) provides an alternative means of killing bacteria by using pressure as the lethal agent.
 HPP conducted at refrigerated (or ambient) temperatures prevents thermally induced off-flavors and retains quality attributes, especially in heat-sensitive products.
 Pressure treatments can eliminate or reduce the need for synthetic additives in product formulation.
 This helps the food processors to satisfy consumer demand for clean-label products.
 During HPP, the treated products receive minimal or reduced thermal exposure.
 This helps retain the natural characteristics of the foods’ appearance, texture, and nutrition.

-What Type of Foods Can Be Processed by High Pressure?
+What Type of Foods can be Processed by High Pressure?

 Like heat, high-pressure treatment is a versatile pasteurization method for a variety of value-added liquid, semi-solid, and solid foods.
 Deli meat, guacamole, seafood, ready-to-eat meals, sauces, juices and beverages, jams, salsa, pet foods, baby foods, fruits, and vegetables products are some representative product categories that are pressure treated.
 Acidic foods (pH < 4.6) are particularly good candidates for HPP technology.

-Are Any Products Not Suitable for Pressure Treatment?
+Are Any Products not Suitable for Pressure Treatment?

 Like any other processing method, HPP cannot be universally applied to all types of foods.
 Foods with entrapped air pockets such as breads, cakes, mousse, strawberries, and marshmallows are not suitable for HPP.
 These foods might be deformed under pressure due to the compressibility difference between air and food.
 In addition, foods with low-moisture content such as spices, powders, and dry fruits are also not suitable for HPP because the microbial lethality of pressure diminishes under low-water activity conditions.

-What Type of Packaging Material Can Be Used for Pressure Treatment?
+What Type of Packaging Material can be Used for Pressure Treatment?

 During pressure treatment, the food and packaging material may undergo a 15% volume reduction and then return to its original volume upon depressurization.
 This requires that the packaging be flexible enough to withstand a transient volume reduction while under pressure.
 HPP products are typically vacuum-packaged using flexible pouches or containers.
 Polyethylene terephthalate (PET), Polyethylene (PE), Polypropylene (PP), and Ethylene vinyl alcohol copolymer (EVOH) are the commonly used packaging materials.
 At least one interface of the package need to be flexible enough to transfer pressure.
 Rigid packaging containers such as glass bottles or tin cans cannot be used for HPP due to the inability to transmit pressure to the food product.
 The packaging material must also be able to survive intensive pressure treatment and needs to have high-barrier properties towards moisture and oxygen transmission.

-What Regulatory Approval Is Required for Commercializing an HPP Product?
+What Regulatory Approval is Required for Commercializing an HPP Product?

 The Hazard Analysis Critical Control Points (HACCP) regulations used by the Food and Drug Administration (FDA) recognize HPP as a pasteurization process to satisfy a 5-log reduction of pertinent pathogens in juices.
 Similarly, HPP is recognized by the FDA as a decontamination process for Vibrio bacteria in raw oysters and seafood.
 The United States Department of Agriculture Food Safety Inspection Service (USDA FSIS) recognized HPP as a post-lethality treatment for the control of Listeria monocytogenes in ready-to-eat (RTE) meat products.
 Health Canada, the European Commission, and other regulatory agencies have recognized HPP as a food pasteurization process.
 Food processors should, however, conduct appropriate validation studies.
 Since pressure-pasteurization treatment does not inactivate bacterial spores, pressure-pasteurized products should be distributed under refrigerated conditions.

-Can HPP Be Used for Commercial Sterilization of Low-Acid Foods?
+Can HPP be Used for Commercial Sterilization of Low-Acid Foods?

 Bacterial spores can survive in low-acid (pH > 4.6) products.
 Simultaneously combining pressures (58,000 to 87,000 psi or 400-600 MPa) with temperatures (90–120 degrees Celsius) over a short time (3–15 minutes) inactivates various pathogenic and spoilage spores.
 This is called the pressure-assisted thermal process (PATP).
 The FDA’s regulations for low-acid foods packaged in hermetically sealed containers (LACF) were updated to recognize PATP as a viable processing option.
 The FDA issued letters of no objections for pressure-assisted, thermal-sterilized, potato and seafood products.
 Currently, there are no known shelf-stable PATP low-acid products that are commercially available.